We are in Nicaragua this month, mostly working along side Way of the Cross staff.

 Back at the staff house a van loads up and we are off to find the church where the construction team is going to put on a roof.
 It is getting dark by the time we are near where Ben remembers the site to be.
 A few locals we ask suggest it is on the main road to the Laguna de Apoyo and we are on a side road and Ben knows it was not on the main road so we give up and head back to Granada.
 The van drops us at the main square and we walk to Tele Pizza for a Mediterranean salad and a pitcher of ice water.

 When we get to the room we get power turned on for the AC in the room.
-The AC is on a separate breaker for each room and we (usually) turn it off when we leave in the morning, but the owners make sure.
-I guess they are also making sure the AC is not turned on by the maid or is on when the door is open for room cleaning.
+The AC is on a separate breaker for each room and we (usually) turn off the room unit when we leave in the morning, but the owners make sure.
+I guess they are also making sure the AC is not turned on by the maid or is not on when the door is open for room cleaning.
 We are in time to watch Final Jeopardy and then there is nothing else worth watching so I finish the “Eye Wall” adventure book on my Kindle.

 We take turns showering, I post the day in point form+ and we go to bed.